DraconianBeryl/chordline/bible/03_Emotional_Model/02_affective_elements.md

 	  $$S=s_1+s_2\quad r_1=\frac{s_1}{S}\quad r_2=\frac{s_2}{S}\quad \Delta_1=r_1\cdot\Delta_x\quad \Delta_2=r_2\cdot\Delta_x$$
 	  $$\Delta_x=\frac{-(E_1r_2+E_2r_1)+\sqrt{\left(E_1r_2+E_2r_1\right)^2-4\cdot r_1r_2\cdot\left(-2\Delta_R\cdot\sqrt{E_1E_2}-\Delta_R^2\right)}}{2\cdot r_1r_2}$$
 	*
+* Conditional
+	* Constructed from a function and two affects
+	* effectively `f() ?
+A : B`
+	* Exposes value() of the object as its value
+	* Exposes the object that was selected()
+*

 Back-propagation (general):

 * Where possible back-propagation is allowed through compositions, preserving the requested delta as much as possible.
 * Back-propagation is allowed only when all component parts allow modification/back-propagation AND no base emotion appears more than once recursively
 *

+Read-Only:

+* A single-affect composition that acts like it accepts updates but will silently discard them.
+* All multi-affect compositions support having sources marked as read-only, causing them to behave that way within the composition object, but optimized.

+Local Buffer:

+* All multi-affect compositions can have any of the components designated as a local buffer (with an initial value), which behaves the same as a simple affect without having to create the anonymous object.

 Sink Emotions: